jboy/oomps-oomtables/README.md

 These programs are command-line-processing, configuration-parsing front-ends to this Python library:

-* **psquery:** A Python library for selecting, filtering, sorting & querying processes.
+* **psquery:** A Python3 library for selecting, filtering, sorting & querying processes.

 ## Development status